MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_game_library/index.md

 1. Open a new Command Prompt or Terminal window in the same directory as the *MonoGameSnake.sln* solution file.
 2. Enter the command `dotnet new mglib -n MonoGameLibrary` to create the project, placing it in a folder next to your game project.
-3. Enter the command `dotnet sln add ./MonoGameLibrary/` to add the newly created class library project to the *MonoGameSnake.sln* solution file.
+3. Enter the command `dotnet sln MonoGameSnake.sln add ./MonoGameLibrary/MonoGameLibrary.csproj` to add the newly created class library project to the *MonoGameSnake.sln* solution file.

 ---